EF21 with Bells & Whistles: Six Algorithmic Extensions of Modern Error Feedback: Methods: Six Algorithmic Extensions

-Since our methods are modifications of \algname{EF21}, they share many features, and are presented in a unified way in Table~\ref{tab:methods}.
-At each iteration of the proposed methods, worker $i$ computes the compressed vector $c_i^t$ and sends it to the master.
-The methods differ in the way of computing $c_i^t$ but have similar (in case of \algname{EF21-SGD}, \algname{EF21-PAGE}, \algname{EF21-PP} -- exactly the same) update rules to the one of \algname{EF21}:
+The proposed methods are extensions of \algname{EF21}, thus they share some features, and are presented in a unified way in Table~\ref{tab:methods}.
+For all methods, at each iteration, worker $i$ computes the compressed vector $c_i^t$ and sends it to the master.
+The methods \algname{EF21-SGD}, \algname{EF21-PAGE}, \algname{EF21-PP} differ in how the compressed vectors $c_i^t$ are computed, while the aggregation and parameter update rules are the same:

-The pseudocodes of the methods are given in the appendix.
-Below we briefly describe each method.
+The methods \algname{EF21-BC}, \algname{EF21-HB}, \algname{EF21-Prox} compute the compressed vectors via $c_i^t = \cC(\nabla f_i(x^{t+1}) - g_i^t)$, while the aggregation rule and parameter updates are specific to each method.
+The pseudocodes of the algorithms are given below and important distinct parts are highlighted in { light blue}.
+Below we briefly describe each method.\footnote{Note that in this work, we study the effect of each of the $6$ proposed extensions separately for pedagogical and clarity reasons.
+However, in practice, it can be desirable to combine more enhancements with EF21 simultaneously to achieve state-of-the-art performance.
+In fact, due to the flexibility of our analysis, several of the proposed extensions can be easily combined into one method. }

-{\bf $\diamond$ \algname{EF21-SGD}: Error feedback and \algname{SGD}.} \algname{EF21-SGD} is essentially \algname{EF21} but instead of the full gradients $\nabla f_i(x^{t+1})$, workers compute the stochastic gradients $\hat g_i(x^{t+1})$, and use them to compute Despite the seeming simplicity of this extension, it is highly important for various applications of machine learning and statistics where exact gradients are either unavailable or prohibitively expensive to compute.
+{\bf $\diamond$ \algname{EF21-SGD}: Error feedback and \algname{SGD}.} \algname{EF21-SGD} is \algname{EF21} with full gradients $\nabla f_i(x^{t+1})$ being replaced by their stochastic estimates $\hat g_i(x^{t+1})$ at each node.
+The pseudocode is given in Algorithm~\ref{alg:EF21-online}.
+Each client computes $c_i^t = \cC(\hat g_i(x^{t+1}) - g_i^t)$ and sends this sparsified vector to the server.
+Despite the simplicity of this extension, it is important for various applications of machine learning and statistics where exact gradients are either unavailable or prohibitively expensive to compute.

-{\bf $\diamond$ \algname{EF21-PAGE}: Error feedback and variance reduction.} In the finite-sum regime \eqref{eq:finite_sum_case}, variance reduced methods usually perform better than vanilla \algname{SGD} in many situations \citep{gower2020variance}.
-Therefore, for this setup we modify \algname{EF21} and combine it with variance reduction.
-In particular, this time we replace $\nabla f_i(x^{t+1})$ in the formula for $c_i^t$ with the \algname{PAGE} estimator \citep{PAGE2021} $v_i^{t+1}$.
-With (typically small) probability $p$ this estimator equals the full gradient $v_i^{t+1} = \nabla f_i(x^{t+1})$, and with probability $1-p$ it is set to